CIT82/petes_public/day.md

 1 8:30 - 4:00 process, review, placed and recieve.
 Repete!!!

-2 Seek in a little class time between breaks and lunches.
+2 Sneak in a little class time between breaks and lunches.

 ## Post 4 PM.